Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Results

-LQT makes use of a total of $N_{\rm shot}$ measurement shots, also known as trials in the context of statistics, which will be distributed among the different instants of time $N_{\rm shot}=\sum_iN_i$.
-These will themselves be also distributed among the different initial states and measurement basis $N_i=\sum_{s,b}N_{s,i,b}$.
+In the general case, LQT involves preparing an informationally complete set of initial states $s\in\mathbb{S}_0$, allowing the system to evolve over a set of times $i\in\mathbb{I}_t$, and performing measurements in different basis $b\in\mathbb{M}_b$, with corresponding outcomes $m_b\in\mathbb{M}_{m_b}$ (or more generally using a POVM).
+These independent configurations, consisting of initial states, evolution times, and measurement outcomes, provide the necessary data to estimate the Hamiltonian, dissipation rates, and jump operators, ensuring a complete reconstruction of the Lindbladian dynamics.
+LQT makes use of a total of $N_{\rm shot}$ measurement shots, also known as trials in the context of statistics, which will be distributed among the different initial states, instants of time and measurement basis $N_{\rm shot}=\sum_{s,i,b}N_{s,i,b}$.
+Therefore, the total number of measurement shots is a function of number of initial states, measurement basis, measurement outcomes and measurement times, expressed as $N_{\rm shot}(|\mathbb{S}_0|, |\mathbb{M}_b|, |\mathbb{M}_{m_b}|, |\mathbb{I}_t|)$, where $|\mathbb{A}|$ denotes the cardinality of the set $\mathbb{A}$, i.e., the number of elements in the set.
 In the experiment, one would count the number of times $N_{s,i,b,m_b}$ that the $m_b$ outcome is obtained for each of the configurations, such that $N_{s,i,b}=\sum_{m_b}N_{s,i,b,m_b}$.
 This provides a data set $\mathbb{D}=\{N_{s,i,b,m_b}\}$ that can be understood as a random sample of the corresponding random variable $\tilde{N}_{s,i,b,m_b}$ obtained from $N_{\rm shot}$ experimental measurements.
-Using the convention of App.~\ref{app:pure_dephasing}, we use tildes to refer to stochastic variables and stochastic processes, which would be described by an underlying probability distribution.
-In this case, the joint probability distribution can be defined from the postulates of quantum mechanics, taking into account Born's rule \beq p_{s,i,\mu}=\mathrm{Tr}\left\{ M_\mu \mathcal{E}_{t_i,t_0} (\rho_{0,s})\right\}=:p_{s,i,b}(m_b), \eeq where $\mathcal{E}_{t,t_0}\in\mathsf{C}(\mathcal{H}_{\rm S})$ is a one-parameter family of completely-positive trace-preserving (CPTP) channels~\cite{watrous_2018} describing the actual time evolution of the noisy quantum system.
-In the right-hand side of Eq.~\eqref{eq:Born_config}, we use a more familiar notation in statistics~\cite{alma9924122381802466}, corresponding to the discrete probability density function (pdf) of a Bernoulli random variable with two outcomes $p_{s,i,b}(0),p_{s,i,b}(1)=1-p_{s,i,b}(0)$, such that the lower multi-index specifies the whole history of the random process, including the initial preparation step $s\in\mathbb{S}_0$, the evolution time $i\in\mathbb{I}_t$, and the final measurement basis $b\in\mathbb{M}_b$.
-The data set $\mathbb{D}$ is thus a random sample of the joint multinomial pdf for the sum of Bernoulli random variables, each of which corresponds to a separate experimental run, namely \beq p_{\tilde{N}}(\mathbb{D})=\frac{N_{\rm s}!}{\prod_{s,i,\mu}{N_{s,i,\mu}!}}\prod_{s,i,b,m_b}\big(p_{s,i,b}(m_b)\big)^{N_{s,i,b,m_b}}. \eeq
+We use tildes to refer to stochastic variables.
+In this case, the probability of obtaining the outcome $m_b$ when measuring in basis $b$ is given by $p_{s,i,b}(m_b) = \mathrm{Tr}\left\{ M_\mu \mathcal{E}_{t_i,t_0} (\rho_{0,s})\right\}$, where $M_\mu$ represents the corresponding projector of the combination $(b,m_b)$. $\mathcal{E}_{t,t_0}\in\mathsf{C}(\mathcal{H}_{\rm S})$ is a one-parameter family of completely-positive trace-preserving (CPTP) channels~\cite{watrous_2018} describing the actual time evolution of the noisy quantum system.
+Each measurement configuration gives rise to an independent binomial distribution with $N_{s,i,b}$ trials.